 And so the battle was joined.
 To repeat, Clinton’s doctors maintained she had not suffered a stroke and had no residual neurological damage.
 Republicans, however, have developed the persistency of a dog clutching a bone with all kinds of holes to help even the tiniest of claws get a purchase.

 Newt Gingrich, who abides no friends among his foes nor foes among his friends, took the opportunity to besmirch Rove as a Republican consultant and loyalist.
-He concluded the double-edged attack with "To bring up that kind of thing and suggest that kind of thing is what keeps a lot of decent people from getting in public life because it ain’t worth the pain of that kind of attack."
-A lot of words and music meaning absolutely nothing.
+He concluded the double-edged attack with "To bring up that kind of thing and suggest that kind of thing is what keeps a lot of decent people from getting in public life because it ain’t worth the pain of that kind of attack.

 Bill Clinton, of course, relishing the thought of what mischief he might cook up as chief cook and bottle washer as "first husband," has been champing at the bit.
 At a recent Washington conference, referring to Rove, he said, "I got to give him credit, that embodies that old saying that consistency is the hobgoblin of little minds.
 First, they said she faked her concussion.
 And now they’re saying she’s auditioning for a part on ‘The Walking Dead.’ "